 Food selections and preparation methods are distinguishing features of human cultures.
 Infants acquire preferences for the food dishes that they have experienced (Birch, 2002) and their microbiomes adapt to deal efficiently with them (Xu and Knight, 2015).
-Customary diets may be enshrined in religious laws that help to distinguish competing cultures and their tribal members as well as promoting healthful or efficient behaviors.
+Customary diets may be enshrined in religious laws that help to distinguish competing cultures and their tribal members.
 How well such dietary customs interact with the availability and economic cost of their ingredients in the society's environment becomes another aspect of a culture's fitness.